 Building up our party means supporting local activists like you with the tools you need to organize in your community.
-Our new Organizing Ontario Training Hub is filled with materials like training handbooks, video training sessions you can work through at your own pace (coming in Fall 2020), and Activation Teams you can be a part of alongside other dedicated volunteers from across Ontario.
+Our new Organizing Ontario Training Hub is filled with materials like training handbooks, video training sessions you can work through at your own pace, and Activation Teams you can be a part of alongside other dedicated volunteers from across Ontario.
 Read on to learn more about the training available to you as an active member of the Ontario Liberal Party.

 - Diversity and Inclusion

 The nomination process is now in full swing and we want to attract the best team we’ve ever put forward.
 Provincial Liberal Associations can help by engaging in a robust candidate search process that ensures our Liberal team is inclusive and represents the diversity of Ontarians.